 - Content written which is grammatically correct and contains optimum keyword density

 - Pages with fast loading speed which are optimised for desktop, tablet and smartphones

 To find out if you are optimising your content, we would recommend that you have a full SEO website architecture review completed on your website.

 When you are producing the copy for your pages it is important to follow Google guidelines but also make it as interesting as possible for your target audience.
 The skill here is to think ‘what would my target audience search for’ and ‘what do they want to read about?’

 You will also need to be aware of hiding content away from Google.
 Within the research reagent industry often some of the best content is stored in PDF documents.
-These mistakes mean that they have very little effect on the ranking potential for SERP results.
+Whilst PDFs can still be optimised for SEO; extra care must be taken to execute this correctly.